nguyenngockhank/nguyenngockhank.github.io/notes/kungfu/case-study/proximity-service/index.md

 We can get away with one modemn Redis server from the memory usage perspective, but to ensure high availability and reduce cross continent latency, we deploy the Redis cluster across the globe.
 Given the estimated data size, we can have the same copy of cache data deployed globally.
-We call this Redis cache “Geohash™ in our final architecture diagram (Figure 21).
+We call this Redis cache “Geohash" in our final architecture diagram (Figure 21).

 **Business data needed to render pages on the client**